bennycheung/bennycheung.github.io/_posts/2017-09-17-ethereum_mining-on-windows-10.md

 **(1) Setup the GPU on Windows 10**

 **(2) Setup an Ethereum Wallet**: [Jaxx](https://jaxx.io) is a multipurpose cryptocurrency wallet that can run on any platform.
-You need to get the public address of the Ethereum wallet; we shall use that public address to store the mining rewards.
+Miner needs to get the public address of the Ethereum wallet; that public address is used to store the mining rewards.

 ![Jaxx Ethereum Wallet's Public Address]({{ site.baseurl }}images/ethereum-mining-on-windows-10/Jaxx_Ethereum_Wallet_public_address.jpg)

 **(3) Ethereum Mining Software**: Download and install [Claymore-Ethereum-Miner](https://github.com/nanopool/Claymore-Dual-Miner/releases) that works with Nvidia GPU optimally.
-Please follow the [Mining Clients - Claymore - Windows](https://eth.nanopool.org/help) instructions from Nanapool help page, I shall repeat some important setup in the next few steps.
+Please follow the [Mining Clients - Claymore - Windows](https://eth.nanopool.org/help) instructions from Nanapool help page, the next few steps repeat the important info.

-For this article, I am using `Claymore's Dual Ethereum AMD GPU Miner v9.8 (Windows/Linux)` for Windows 10.
+For this article, the `Claymore's Dual Ethereum AMD GPU Miner v9.8 (Windows/Linux)` for Windows 10 is used.

 **(4) Choose a Mining Pool to join**: Claymore Ethereum Miner's default is [Nanopool](https://nanopool.org/) which has a great API and Web UI.
-You don't need to register with Nanapool.
-As soon as your Ethereum public address using Nanapool received some reward, your account (using that public address) will be automatically setup.
+Miner doesn't need to register with Nanapool.
+As soon as a Ethereum's public address using Nanapool to receive some reward, the account will be automatically setup with that public address.

 **(5) Install Overclock Tool**: [MSI Afterburner](https://www.msi.com/page/afterburner) as the overclock setup and monitor.
 The following shows an optimal overclock settings for Nvidia GTX 1070 GPU, which produce 30 MH/s, 100 Watt power draw, 61C temperature with 40% fan speed.